 Therefore Mr. Sumaryayasa plans to convert a small part of their banjar (community center) into a library.
 Now they are waiting for our “green books” to arrive.
 They plan to open every day, but they expect more traffic on Sundays when a Balinese dance lesson takes place.
 After this activity kids will be encouraged to read before going home.
 Regarding the environmental problems, waste management is the main issue.
 There is also a will to learn about composting.

-The Eco-Education Center Manager didn’t get back to us lately.
-The books will be relocated to another Center soon.
+Update: The Eco-Education Center Manager didn’t get back to us lately.
+Unfortunately, the project is inactive at the moment.